upptime/upptime.js.org/docs/get-started.md

 ## Create a repository from the template

-You can click on the following link to generate a repository using the template: [**Create a new repository**](https://github.com/upptime/upptime/generate) from `upptime/upptime`.
+You can click on the following link to generate a repository using the template: [**Create a new repository**](https://github.com/upptime/upptime/generate) from `upptime/upptime`, make sure that you include all branches.
 Alternatively, you can visit the [Upptime repository on GitHub](https://github.com/upptime/upptime) and click on the "Use this template" button on the top-right.

 In both cases, the next steps are: